Fermion Doubling in Dirac Quantum Walks: Interacting Quantum Cellular Automata: Schwinger Model

 Let us start with the model in the previous section.
 Let us define the unitary $G_{\alpha}$ where $\alpha: \Zb\to [0,2\pi)$ to implement gauge transformations as follows, \be G_\alpha^\dagger \psi_n^{a}G_\alpha = \psi_n^{a} e^{i\alpha_n}. \ee Clearly, $T$ as defined in Eq.~\eqref{eq:TQCA} is not gauge invariant, i.e., $[G_\alpha,T]\neq 0$ in general.

 We wish to construct a unitary that is gauge invariant.
-To this, goal, we at each consecutive lattice sites labelled by $n\in\Zb+1/2$.
-At each link, we introduce a Hilbert space spanned by orthonormal basis $\{\ket{l}_n, l \in \Zb $\}.
+To this goal, we introduce a link between each consecutive lattice sites labelled by $n\in\Zb+1/2$.
+At each of these links, we introduce a Hilbert space spanned by orthonormal basis $\{\ket{l}_n, l \in \Zb $\}.
 We define the operators $E_n$ and $V_n$ implicitly via $E_n\ket{l}_n = l\ket{l}_n$ and $[V_n,E_n]=V_n$.
 Note that the operators on different lattice sites commute with each other.

-We define the gauge transformation on $\ket{l}_n$ as \be G_\alpha\ket{l}_n = \Exp{il(\alpha_{n+1}-\alpha_n)}\ket{l}_n. \ee
+We define the gauge transformation on $\ket{l}_n$ as \be G_\alpha\ket{l}_n = \Exp{il(\alpha_{n+1/2}-\alpha_{n-1/2})}\ket{l}_n. \ee

 Now, we construct the following gauge invariant operators, \be \bar{\psi}^{a}_n = \psi^{a}_n \prod_{m>n} V_m. \ee We can verify that $[\psi^{a}_n,G_\alpha]=0$ for all $\alpha$.